block-core/blockcore/README.md

-Getting Started Guide
+Documentation
 -----------
-More details on getting started are available [here](https://github.com/x42protocol/x42-BlockCore/blob/master/Documentation)
+More details on the x42-BlocCore are available [here](https://github.com/x42protocol/x42-BlockCore/blob/master/Documentation)

 Other Points